 - Gather your materials.
 You will need some plastic eggs that open with room to hide things inside, you can also use small gift boxes.
 Some paper, a marker, some scissors and basket or bag.

 - The great thing about this activity is that it’s versatile.
-If you are learning about shapes you can pop shapes in the eggs, if you are doing letters you stuff them with letters etc… So this next step is where you decide what to stuff them with and using a marker and paper make the surprises.
+If you are learning about shapes you can pop shapes in the eggs.
+If you are doing letters, you stuff them with letters etc… So this next step is where you decide what to stuff them with and using a marker and paper, make the surprises.

-- Stuff the eggs and either hide them for a hunt, or place them in a basket for your child to choose from.
+- Stuff the eggs and either hide them for a hunt or place them in a basket for your child to choose from.

-- One last note if you have an older sibling who is working on sight words at grade school you can pop those in some eggs for them too!
+- One last note if you have an older sibling who is working on sight words at grade school.
+You can pop those in some eggs for them too!

 Great ideas!
 I opted out of the plastic eggs this year because last year, after a few weeks of playing store and kitchen with them the egg halves lost their mates and got broken and all ended up in the garbage.
 And now it looks like rain so I wish I had bought some.
 Thanks for the great ideas1